Scandal (1950 film): Reality and tabloid journalism

 According to the historian David Conrad, Scandal depicts aspects of kasutori culture, a phenomenon of early postwar Japan that refers to the proliferation of low-quality goods and low culture entertainment, derived from kasutori alcohol made from the dregs of sake production.
-Conrad links this culture of sleaze to western influence in the creation of the scandal, citing the use of European cameras rather than Japanese brands, the proliferation of erotic art, and the economic difficulties of the late occupation that sees Hiruta betray his clients and consume low-grade alcohol out of guilt.
-To Conrad this presents a contrasting vision of the democratic messaging of No Regrets for Our Youth (1946), instead arguing for a more moralistic observation to prevent the proliferation of kasutori culture.
+Conrad links this culture of sleaze to western influence in the creation of the scandal, citing the journalists' use of European cameras rather than Japanese brands, the proliferation of erotic art, and the economic difficulties of the late occupation that sees Hiruta betray his clients and consume low-grade alcohol out of guilt.
+To Conrad this presents a contrasting vision of the democratic messaging of No Regrets for Our Youth (1946), instead he argued for a more moralistic observation to prevent the proliferation of kasutori culture.

 Idealistic sentiment

-"Hotaru no Hikari", the Japanese-language version of "Auld Lang Syne" sung in Scandal.

-Galbraith describes the film's focus on idealism and purity shown through the metaphorical use of stars in its imagery.
+Galbraith described the film's focus on idealism and purity shown through the metaphorical use of stars in its imagery.
 He cites the Christmas setting and star-decorated Christmas tree, the reflection of stars on water as Aoye and Hiruta drunkenly walk home together, and Aoye's reference to Masako as being "as pure as the stars".
-Galbraith considers Scandal—of all of Kurosawa's films—to be the most heavily influenced by American cinema, particularly the films of Frank Capra.
+Galbraith considered Scandal—of all of Kurosawa's films—to be the most heavily influenced by American cinema, particularly by the films of Frank Capra.
 He compares the setting and singing of "Auld Lang Syne" to It's A Wonderful Life (1946), and the courtroom sequence to Mr. Smith Goes to Washington (1939) and A Free Soul (1931), the latter directed by Clarence Brown.
-To Galbraith, the comparative scenes in Scandal take the original films' sentimentality and turn them into something more self-reflexive as the characters sombrely reflect on their situation.
+To Galbraith, the scenes echoed in Scandal take the original films' sentimentality and turn them into something more self-reflexive as the characters sombrely reflect on their situation.
 He believes, however, that despite Shimura's performance, he is written to be too melodramatic, and that he does not regain any agency by confessing at the end.

-Like Galbraith, Richie sees the daughter Masako as the film's moral centre.
+Like Galbraith, Richie saw the daughter Masako as the film's moral centre.
 He analyses the Christmas scene wherein Aoye and Miyako celebrate the holiday with Masako and Hiruta's subsequent sentimental reaction to it.
 The reaction is intensified by Kurosawa's overlaying of Masako's bright face reflected on the glass window of the shoji framing Hiruta.
 However, he differs from Galbraith in his interpretation of the bar scene where the staff and patrons sing "Auld Lang Syne", believing it to instead represent the capability of all humanity to be good.
 Prince notes the tubucular daughter Masako's use of fantasy to escape her illness, where the dream is used to help ease her pain even though it is created from despair.
 He contrasts Fyodor Dostoevsky's negative treatment of the dreamer with Kurosawa's sympathetic view, believing that the positive imagination of Masako contests a stark acknowledgement of reality in the moral contradiction between truth and compassion in Kurosawa's works.